Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          * \frac{\text{number of different values}}{\text{number of rows}}
          * $$
          *
-         * @result result1 The idness of the column.
+         * @result idness The idness of the column.
          *
          * @example
          * pipeline example {